After denial, Indonesia sees mounting coronavirus deaths

 “Jokowi was too slow in leading the war against this pandemic crisis,” she said, using Widodo’s popular nickname.
 “Instead, he showed his weak leadership.”

-On March 13, Widodo appointed the National Disaster Mitigation Agency’s head, Doni Monardo, to lead the COVID-19 national task force, and allowed more labs to test for the coronavirus.
+Widodo on March 13 appointed the National Disaster Mitigation Agency’s head, Doni Monardo, to lead the COVID-19 national task force and allowed more labs to test for the coronavirus.
 He also has instructed his ministers and the task force to be transparent with the public.

-But testing remains a major problem.
-Since the first cases were confirmed in early March, Indonesia has conducted fewer than 50,000 tests — or just 180 per 1 million people, according to government spokesman Achmad Yurianto.
+Testing remains a major problem.
+Since the first cases were confirmed, Indonesia has conducted fewer than 50,000 tests — or just 180 per 1 million people, according to government spokesman Achmad Yurianto.

-At least 37 labs have been equipped so far for coronavirus testing, according to Monardo, less than half of the government’s goal of having 78 labs that can conduct 10,000 tests per day.
+At least 37 labs have been equipped so far for coronavirus testing, according to Monardo, less than half the government’s goal of 78 labs that can conduct 10,000 tests daily.

-Monardo said Indonesia is also facing shortages of essential medical supplies, including personal protective equipment for health care workers.
-He said the shortages have contributed to the deaths of at least 32 doctors and 12 nurses.
+Monardo said Indonesia is also faces shortages of essential medical supplies, including personal protective equipment for health care workers.
+The shortages have contributed to the deaths of at least 32 doctors and 12 nurses, he said.

-Widodo on Monday ordered all governors, district chiefs and mayors to intensify the tracking and isolating of people who have been exposed to the virus.
+Widodo on Monday ordered all governors, district chiefs and mayors to intensify the tracking and isolation of people exposed to the virus.

-“The government cannot work alone,” Widodo said at the start of a Cabinet meeting.
-“This is not easy for us … but I believe that we can get through this ordeal together and come out stronger as a nation.”

-Early this month, Widodo declared a state of “health emergency,” allowing local leaders to impose enforceable restrictions to contain the virus across the sprawling nation of more than 260 million people and 17,000 islands.
+Widodo declared a state of “health emergency” earlier this month, allowing local leaders to impose enforceable restrictions to contain the virus across the sprawling nation of more than 260 million people and 17,000 islands.

-The government also has created funding options to raise 1,000 trillion rupiah ($62 billion) to finance a record stimulus package in an effort to protect the economy from recession.
-As of March, it had raised 24% of the financing for the fiscal shortfall through debt issuance, Finance Minister Sri Mulyani Indrawati said.
+The government also has created funding options to raise 1,000 trillion rupiah ($62 billion) to finance a record stimulus package to protect the economy from recession.
+As of March, it had raised 24% of the financing for the fiscal shortfall by issuing debt, Finance Minister Sri Mulyani Indrawati said.

-Yet worries loom over how the virus could spread in Indonesia, the world’s most populous Muslim country, during Ramadan, a monthlong Islamic holiday that begins this week.
-Millions of people traditionally return to their hometowns to visit relatives during the holiday.
+Yet worries loom over how the virus could spread in Indonesia, the world’s most populous Muslim country, during Ramadan, the monthlong Islamic holiday that begins this week when millions of Indonesians traditionally return to their hometowns to visit relatives.

-On Tuesday, Widodo announced that the government would ban all people from returning to their hometown next month to celebrate Eid, which marks the end of the dawn-to-sunset fasting during Ramadan.
+Widodo on Tuesday announced that the government would ban all people from returning to their hometowns next month to celebrate Eid, which marks the end of the dawn-to-sunset fasting during Ramadan.

-Widodo, however, has ruled out a complete lockdown of the country, citing Indonesian’s cultural characteristics, its unique demography and the potential crippling economic damage.
-Instead, he has opted for large-scale social distancing restrictions.
+Widodo, however, has ruled out a complete lockdown of the country, citing Indonesian’s cultural characteristics, iunique demography and potential crippling economic damage.
+Instead, he opted for large-scale social distancing restrictions.

 The central government finally relented to Baswedan’s request for enforceable restrictions earlier this month, with several other regions of the country quickly following.